sv022/DataGenerator/README.md

 	unextract the archive

-	!logo.gif and the executable must always be in one folder!
+	!logo.gif, icon.ico and the executable must always be in one folder!